status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/access-content.md

 # Access content on the Portal network

-Once you have a Fluffy node [connected to network](./connect-to-portal.md) with the JSON-RPC interface enabled, then you can access the content available on the Portal network.
+Once you have a Portal node [connected to network](./connect-to-portal.md) with the JSON-RPC interface enabled, then you can access the content available on the Portal network.